-Thanks to your amazing campaigning, we celebrated some huge wins in 2017.
+Thanks to your amazing campaigning, we've celebrated some huge wins in recent years.
 Courageous girls across the globe led campaigns and changed their futures, taking on issues from child marriage to sexual health and living safely in the world’s cities - including in Melbourne.
 But we’re still a long way from achieving gender equality.

 Which is why this year we’ve launched our Half A Billion Reasons report, which shows how investing in girls can change the world.
 It’s why we stood with Rohingya girls to demand action from the international community.
 And it’s why we’ve launched our ground-breaking crowdmap, Free to Be, in Sydney, Delhi, Kampala, Lima and Madrid, to understand and transform girls’ experiences of the city.

 Plan International Australia acknowledges the support of the Australian Government, which gives us a special grant to reach vulnerable children and their communities.

 When girls are treated as equals all children will benefit.
 We are determined to see a world where all children are valued as equal and the most marginalised children are heard.

 YOU CAN TAKE ACTION RIGHT NOW WITH OUR CURRENT CAMPAIGNS

 Say no to trafficking in Nigeria

 Every day, girls in crisis-hit areas of Nigeria are being trafficked and exploited.
 Sold, deceived and coerced, they’re being forced into prostitution, child labour, domestic servitude and child marriage.
 Gift and Tama, Plan International youth advocates in Nigeria, are championing a girl-led movement to say enough is enough - we must say #NoToTrafficking.